GT5679/banc_lib/docs/trx_services.rst

 How to use it
 ===============

-Assume that all requirements have previously been done.
+Let's assume that all requirements have already been done.

 First, enter in the *trxServices* directory :